 Alternatively you can contact Mary Barnett the Parish Council Clerk via email at email@example.com or by telephone on 01531 635103.

-Herefordshire Council (like all County Councils) are legally required to provide the “Highways and public rights of way Map” for their County (the Definitive Map).
-This is now online and you can find this by clicking here.
+Herefordshire Council (like all County Councils) are legally required to provide the “Highways and public rights of way Map” for their County.
+This is now online and interactive, you can find this by clicking here.

 (To find a location on the map just enter a Postcode or Village name in the search box and then select it from the pull-down list).